schierlm/Oberon-extended-history/README.md

 ------------------------------------------------------

 **STEP 3:** Recompile module *ORG* of the Oberon compiler (increases the constant maxCode from 8000 to 12000).
-This is needed in order to be able to compile large modules such as TextViewers.
+This is needed in order to be able to compile large modules such as TextFrames.
 The symbol file of ORG will not change.
 If necessary, also compile the other modules of the compiler (ORS, ORB and ORP).

     ORP.Compile ORS.Mod ORB.Mod ~
     ORP.Compile ORG.Mod ~            # sets ORG.maxCode to 12000